 Can I continue to press?

 Let’s assume any modifications necessary to your bench press have been made, but you are still getting a niggle in your shoulder joint; especially at the bottom of the movement as you try to press up.
 Never fear, we can still work with this!
 There are some variations we can use to help you keep pressing whilst we work on the underlying issues.

-More often than not we find that it is the bottom part of the movement that causes the most shoulder pain, so there is a simple solution.
+More often than not we find that it is the bottom part of the movement that causes the most shoulder aches and pain, so there is a simple solution.
 For a couple of weeks, we get rid of the bottom part of the movement, and implement a floor press instead.